Tshibinda Ilunga: Rulership of the Lunda

-On his arrival in the land of the Lunda, Tshibinda Ilunga meets Queen Lueji Naweej and both fall immediately in love.
-Lueji is impressed with Tshibinda’s features and his princely garments.
-Like his father, Tshibinda was tall, dark skinned with a sharp nose; contrary to the indigenous Lunda and Luba people.
-Lueji invites Tshibinda and his suite to her court where they wed.

-Rulership
+Lueji marries the foreign prince Ilunga.
 Tshibinda Ilunga introduces the Luba rituals, culture and religion which the Lunda adopt.
 Lueji rules by handling law and order while Tshibinda leads his army and conquers the surrounding people including those of Lueji’s brothers the Chokwe, and establishes the Lunda Empire.

 Due to Lueji’s abnormal dysmenorrhea, she was too sick to rule hence gave the “rukan” to Tshibinda.
 Tshibinda Ilunga is proclaimed Emperor and takes the title of Mukalenge; he introduces the Luba’s principle of sacred kingship and rule by council; his mystical powers gave him the status of a God-King and identified him as a Solar deity.

 Under Tshibinda Ilunga, the Lunda Empire rivals that of his brother even greatly surpassing it.
 The Empire extends from the east of Angola to the southeast Democratic Republic of Congo neighbouring the Luba Empire and all the way south of Zambia.

 Death and Decline

 Tshibinda Ilunga was known as a hunter, warrior, prophet and civilizing hero.
-At his death his son Mwata Mutomb succeeds him and becomes the first Mwata Yamvo and extends the Empire further.
-During his reign, Mwata Mutomb’s authority is disputed by the Lunda who consider him and his family as foreigners.
-Because of numerous civil wars led by the Chokwe, he and the rest of the imperial family are forced to capitulate.
-They leave the Empire and begin a migration cutting all ties with the Lunda.
+Unable to have children herself, Lueji consents to Ilunga taking a second wife.
+This produces an heir named Yav Ilunga.
+At his death his son succeeds him and becomes the first Mwata Yamvo and extends the Empire further.

-At the death of Queen Lueji Naweej, it is the son of her brother who takes the “rukan” and assumes to style and title of Mwata Yamvo; which all future Lunda rulers will assume.
-Like the Luba Empire; the Lunda Empire eventually splits creating offshoot Kingdoms such as the Kazembe.

 Today in the Democratic Republic of Congo, the Lunda Kingdom is still ruled by a Mwata Yamvo.

 The descendant of Tshibinda Ilunga migrated north to the current Kasai-Oriental province in the Democratic Republic of Congo and founded the Kingdom of the Bakwa Dishi.

 The Chokwe are known for their artistic wood carvings of Tshibinda Ilunga.
 He is usually portrayed with an extravagant hair style depicting his royal statues, a medicine horn as a symbol of his mystical knowledge and a staff which shows his rulership.